Sage-Bionetworks/BridgeDocs/_articles/bundled_zip_file_uploads.md

 To submit metadata in the upload API, simply create a file called metadata.json in your ZIP file and write your metadata as key-value pairs.

-In our example above, our metadata.json file contents would look like:
+If our study defines the metadata fields "startDateTime", "endDateTime", and "taskRunGuid", then our metadata.json file contents would look like:

 ```json
 {